ItayElf/wave-function-collapse/README.md

 # Wave Function Collapse

-This is my try at web function collapse
+This is my try at wave function collapse